sedos-project/organization/docs/data_requirements/input_data.md

     * Parameter names must be linked to a concept in an ontology

-Parameter names (to specify technologies, constraints or techno-economic values) can basically be chosen freely.
+Parameter names (to specify processes, constraints or techno-economic values) can basically be chosen freely.
 However, it is of utmost importance that every parameter name is linked to a suitable ontological concept via the metadata to enable its clear interpretation.
 <br> In case you cannot find a suitable ontology concept (e.g. because it's not in the ontology yet), please make sure
 your chosen parameter name is clear and common in the domain.
 In this case avoid acronyms.